perladvent/perldotcom/content/article/_pub_2003_11_17_lmsolve.md

 {
+   "categories" : "Games",
+   "tags" : [
+      "games-puzzles-logic-maze"
+   ],
+   "image" : null,
    "authors" : [
       "shlomi-fish"
    ],
-   "image" : null,
+   "draft" : null,
+   "date" : "2003-11-17T00:00:00-08:00",
+   "slug" : "/pub/2003/11/17/lmsolve.html",
+   "title" : "Solving Puzzles with LM-Solve", "thumbnail" : "/images/_pub_2003_11_17_lmsolve/111-games.gif",
    "description" : " Suppose you encounter a (single-player) riddle or a puzzle that you don't know how to solve.
-Let's also suppose that this puzzle involves moving between several states of the board with an enumerable number of moves emerging from one...", "draft" : null,
+Let's also suppose that this puzzle involves moving between several states of the board with an enumerable number of moves emerging from one..."
-   "thumbnail" : "/images/_pub_2003_11_17_lmsolve/111-games.gif",
-   "categories" : "Games",
-   "date" : "2003-11-17T00:00:00-08:00",
-   "slug" : "/pub/2003/11/17/lmsolve",
-   "title" : "Solving Puzzles with LM-Solve",
-   "tags" : [
-      "games-puzzles-logic-maze"
-   ]
 }